adafruit/TrinketReactCounter/README.md

 ## Usage

-Load the sketch in Arduino and make sure the following libraries are installed (using the library manager or a manual install):
+Load the right sketch in Arduino depending on your hardware.
+The 7-segment display should use the TrinketReactCounter_7segment sketch, and the 14-segment quad alphanumeric display should use the TrinketReactCounter_14segment sketch.
+Make sure the following libraries are installed too (using the library manager or a manual install):

 *   [Adafruit GFX Library](https://github.com/adafruit/Adafruit-GFX-Library)
 *   [Adafruit LED Backpack](https://github.com/adafruit/Adafruit_LED_Backpack)